 A quick peek of my contribution

-01. Live Bus transit Info E-Ink Display
+01. Live Bus Transit Display at Bus Stops

 The E-ink Display will be installed on the bus shelter structure, and its primary purpose is to provide real-time bus information for the riders at each bus stop.